Mystic River Maintenance Dredging

-The Mystic River separates the towns of Stonington and Groton in New London County in southeastern Connecticut, and it is on Fishers Island sound, the eastern arm of Long Island Sound.
-The overall Mystic River Federal Navigation Project consists of a 15-ft. channel, 125 ft. from the Sound up to the railroad bridge and 100 ft. wide up to the U.S. Route 1 bridge; a 12-ft. channel above the highway bridge to the upper wharves at the Seaport Museum; a 9-ft. by 8.5-acre anchorage in the harbor north of Mason Island; and a 9-ft. turning basin above the railroad bridge.
-Cashman conducted maintenance dredging in those channels.
-The project required the removal of 159,000 cubic yards of material by mechanical dredge from the Federal Channel with the removed material transported by scow and disposed at the New London Disposal Site (located ~five miles from the mouth of the Mystic River).
-Cashman also was responsible for the removal of ~27,000 cubic yards of material by mechanical dredge from the State Channels with disposal at the Central Long Island Sound Disposal Site (located ~35 miles from the mouth of the Mystic River).
+The Mystic River separates the towns of Stonington and Groton in New London County in southeastern Connecticut, and is on Fishers Island sound, the eastern arm of Long Island Sound.
+The overall Mystic River Federal Navigation Project consists of a 15-foot channel, 125 feet from the Sound up to the railroad bridge and 100-feet wide up to the U.S. Route 1 bridge; a 12-foot channel above the highway bridge to the upper wharves at the Seaport Museum; a 9-foot x 8.5-acre anchorage in the harbor north of Mason Island; and a 9-ft. turning basin above the railroad bridge.
+CASHMAN conducted maintenance dredging in those channels.
+The project required the removal of 159,000 cubic yards of material by mechanical dredge from the Federal Channel with the removed material transported by scow and disposed at the New London Disposal Site (located ~5 miles from the mouth of the Mystic River).
+CASHMAN also was responsible for the removal of ~27,000 cubic yards of material by mechanical dredge from the State Channels with disposal at the Central Long Island Sound Disposal Site (located ~35 miles from the mouth of the Mystic River).

 - Dredging work was sequenced so that all dredging of the channel above the highway bridge to the upper wharves at the Mystic Seaport Museum was completed prior to dredging in all other areas.